aphiria/aphiria/README.md

 <h2 id="introduction">Introduction</h2>

 Opulence's network library provides abstractions for URIs, HTTP request and response messages, bodies, and headers.
-It also has handy methods for helpers for things like [parsing URI query strings](#uris-parsing-query-string-parameters), [reading request bodies as form input](#requests-getting-form-input), and [setting cookies in the response headers](#setting-response-cookies).
-It adheres as closely to the HTTP spec as possible, and aims to decouple developers from PHP's horrendous abstractions for HTTP requests and responses.
+It attempts to accurately model HTTP components, and aims to decouple developers from PHP's horrendous abstractions for HTTP requests and responses.

 <h4 id="requirements">Requirements</h4>

-PHP has all sorts of idiosyncracies when it comes to parsing HTTP requests.
+PHP has all sorts of idiosyncracies with parsing HTTP requests.
 For example, form input requests are parsed into `$_POST` for POST requests, but must be manually parsed from the `php://input` stream for any other request methods.
 Similarly, uploaded files in POST requests are available in the `$_FILES` superglobal, but uploaded files in PUT requests must be manually parsed from the `php://input` stream.

 To work around these issues, Opulence requires the following setting in either a _.user.ini_ or your main _php.ini_: